frankburgs/main/readme.md

-- This repository is for front-end development.
-- When complete, create a dist or build which is then pushed to the pages repo for publication.
+- This repository is for front-end development that is then pushed to pages publication repo.

+# Current task breakdown- Convert welding safety list to React
+- Add buttons that show images.

 # To-do
-- Convert welding safety list to React.
 - Push React build to GH pages.
-- Upload images backup elsewhere.
+- Add SVG icons.
+- Add a sort & filter option.
+- Build a main menu.
-- Add corner menu with nav to a main menu.
+- Add corner menu in weld list with nav to a main menu.
+- Print option for weld list.
 - Populate main menu route with hex & avatar.

 # Notes
-- To syle links, add a CSS style element below html element in index.
+- To syle links, add a CSS style element below html element in index ❔

 # Setup from "scratch"
 ``` shell
 $ npm create vite # Follow cmd instructions for React option.
 $ npm i react-router